White Coup: 1997 revelations

-In 1997, Sogno revealed the list of names of those whom the coup intended to install as a government, and of the generals who supported the plan, including Giuseppe Santovito then (head of the "Folgore" mechanized division, later of SISMI); right-wing journalist :it:Giano Accame, socialists hostile to the Communist Party, Christian Democrat elements, and even disillusioned communists who had left the party.
-According to his memoirs it was a "liberal coup" against the "moderate coalition, the intellectuals, the major economic-financial forces and the Church of the Left" which would have foreseen the formation of an emergency government, in which Pacciardi would assumed the office of Prime Minister and Sogno of Foreign Minister or Defense Minister.
+In 1997, Sogno revealed the list of names of those whom the coup intended to install as a government, and of the generals who supported the plan, including Giuseppe Santovito then (head of the "Folgore" mechanized division, later of SISMI); right-wing journalist Giano Accame, socialists hostile to the Communist Party, Christian Democrat elements, and even disillusioned communists who had left the party.
+According to his memoirs it was a "liberal coup" against the "moderate coalition, the intellectuals, the major economic-financial forces and the Church of the Left" which would have foreseen the formation of an emergency government, in which Pacciardi would assume the office of Prime Minister and Sogno of Foreign Minister or Defense Minister.
 Once the form of government had changed and the Communists and Fascists had been ousted, the voters would be called on to form a new Parliament and a new Government.
-The list of the «strong government» (read by Sogno in 1997 in a radio broadcast), to be submitted to President Leone with the support of the generals, was as follows:
+The list of "strong government" ministers (read by Sogno in 1997 in a radio broadcast), to be submitted to President Leone with the support of the generals, was as follows: